jeremy886/datamofa_site/posts/back-to-teaching-and-a-few-updates/index.rst

 Anyway, my goal is to bring something new to this regional town in the middle of nowhere.
 I saw one university is offering a free loan for AR/AI kits if I complete their traning course.
 I probably will bite the bullet and do it.

 That's the updates.
-Until next time.
+Until next time...